0din logo

 • Unauthorized extraction of original inputs or queries that were provided to the model.

-• Prompt Injection, MEDIUM
+• Prompt Injection, LOW to HIGH

-• Command/Code Interpreter Jailbreak, MEDIUM
+• Interpreter Jailbreak, MEDIUM

-• Weights Disclosure, SEVERE
+• Weights and Layers Disclosure, SEVERE

 • Exposure of the trained weights of the model, which contain the learned patterns and knowledge from the training data